 The Hidden Tribes survey asked Americans about their underlying views and ways of seeing the world.
 The results help to explain why there is such a striking degree of coherence in how a person responds to seemingly unrelated issues: Core beliefs are the foundation of many of our views.
 Like a city building, our political outlook is built on a handful of pillars―our core beliefs and the groups we align with―that provide scaffolding for the rest of the structure.

 Core Belief 1: Group Identity and Tribalism in America.
 Perhaps the most important aspect of the hidden architecture underlying political behavior is people's group identities.
 Social scientists have long recognized that people see their own groups as a strong source of self-esteem and a sense of belonging.
-Consequently, these tribal identities have an almost magical influence over people’s views, for example, captured recently in a T-shirt (circulated on social media) proclaiming “I’d rather be Russian than Democrat.”
+Consequently, these tribal identities have significant influence over people’s views.
+This helps explain, for example, the popular social media post showing men in t-shirts that proudly proclaim “I’d rather be a Russian than Democrat.”